lordsainath/BackendSCS/Readme.md

   Date : 24/10/2025
   <!-- Revising all the concepts -->

+  - Revised all the concepts of last class along with implementation and notes.
+  - created form in ejs to create user and implemented some operation along with this method countDocuments(),deleteMany({})

   - Here i installed a new package for summarizing all the endpoints in our index.js
    - npm i express-list-endpoints
    - requrie it and console.log